 Some of these external penalties include owing thousands of dollars, not having a stable place to live, low prospects of consistent employment making a good wage, or incarceration.

 Radical acceptance of most things and everyone sounds simple.
 But it is a difficult process.
-It is an outcome of spiritual growth as the result from working the previous 9 steps.
+It is an outcome of spiritual growth as the result of working the previous 9 steps.

 Mental and physical energy is saved as the result of radical acceptance.
 This improves both physical and mental health (or as we at Well and Wealthy like to call it, mental health wealth and physical health wealth).
 And a true understanding of the word serenity begins to develop.